maximilian-armuss-dev/telegram2notion/README.md

 │   │   ├── notion_service.py
 │   │   ├── llm_service.py
 │   │   └── vector_service.py   # Handles vector index creation and querying for RAG
-│   └── processing/
+│   ├── processing/
-│       └── workflow_processor.py # The main workflow orchestrator
+│   │   └── workflow_processor.py # The main workflow orchestrator
+│   └── webhook_api.py          # FastAPI app for webhook + health endpoints
 ├── prompts/
+│   ├── gemini_prompt.md
+│   └── thought_structuring_prompt.md
+├── scripts/
+│   ├── entrypoint.sh           # Container entrypoint that prepares state & launches the app
-│   └── main_prompt.txt         # The master prompt for the LLM
+│   └── inspect_security_logs.py # Helper to audit webhook-related logs
 ├── (.env)                      # Your secret API keys (to be created!)
 ├── .env.example                # Template for the .env file
-├── .cursorrules                # AI coding assistant rules ├── requirements.txt            # Python dependencies
+├── requirements.txt            # Python dependencies
-├── Dockerfile                  # Instructions for building the Docker image ├── docker-compose.yml          # Service definition for Docker Compose ├── entrypoint.sh               # Initialization script
+├── Dockerfile                  # Build instructions for the application image └── docker-compose.yml          # Service definition for Docker Compose
-└── ai-agent-cron               # Crontab file defining time interval between executions
 ```

 ## 🛠️ Setup

 ### 1. Prerequisites

 Docker and Docker Compose must be installed on your system.
-The application also requires several Python libraries for vector embeddings and search (langchain-huggingface, sentence-transformers, faiss-cpu, torch).
+The container image bundles every required Python dependency (langchain-huggingface, sentence-transformers, faiss-cpu, torch, etc.), so you do not need to install them locally.

 You will need API keys for the following services: